Giftpilz0/giftpilz0.github.io/docs/projects/ansible/server/mariadb.md

 title: Mariadb Role
 ---

-This Ansible role can be used to configure mariadb-Shares.
+This Ansible role can be used to configure mariadb.

 ______________________________________________________________________